liquidform/Learn-C-The-Hard-Way/README.md

 ## Directory

-More on these at the link in the description of this repo.
+More on these at the link in the about section of this repo.

 Exercise 0: The Setup